WordPress Website Maintenance

 “What if something goes wrong during maintenance?”

-You should always create backups before performing any maintenance tasks so if anything goes wrong, you can quickly restore your site to its previous state, minimizing any potential issues.
+You should always create backups before performing any maintenance tasks.
+This way, if anything goes wrong, you can quickly restore your site to its previous state, minimizing any potential issues.

 “How do I know the maintenance is effective?”